 - 3 Famous People from ConnecticutHave you heard of a young girl who was Paul Revere’s Connecticut counterpart?
 How about the man who standardized American English?
 Know any composers from Connecticut?
 We read fascinating biographies highlighting these 3 famous people from Connecticut!
 This post may contain Amazon Affiliate Links.
 I may earn… Read more: 3 Famous People from Connecticut

-- 6 Books about New YorkHere are our Top 5 Books about New York, plus a few chapter books!
+- 6 Books about New York HistoryHere are our Top 5 Books about New York history, plus a few chapter books!
 Also check out these related booklists: Stories from the Five Nations of the Iroquois and New Amsterdam: Before there was New York.
 This post may contain Amazon Affiliate Links.
-I may earn a… Read more: 6 Books about New York
+I may earn… Read more: 6 Books about New York History

-- Top 5 books for an Overview of Native American HistoryI’ve been compiling and reading books that pertain to specific tribes as we study Native American History.
-Here are a few that I keep returning to for the big picture.
+- The Best, Top 5 Native American History BooksI’ve been compiling and reading Native American history books that pertain to specific tribes.
+But here are five books that I keep returning to for the big picture.
 This post may contain Amazon Affiliate Links.
 I may earn a few cents on qualifying purchases.
-Thanks… Read more: Top 5 books for an Overview of Native American History
+Thanks in advance… Read more: The Best, Top 5 Native American History Books

-- 5 Books to Understanding the ConstitutionHere are 5 books that we found helpful to increase our understanding the Constitution, past and present.
+- American Constitution and Amendments for KidsHere are 5 books that we found helpful to increase our understanding the American Constitution and Amendments, past and present.
 This post may contain Amazon Affiliate Links.
 I may earn a few cents on qualifying purchases.
-Thanks in advance for helping with the costs of running this blog!
-We the… Read more: 5 Books to Understanding the Constitution
+Thanks in advance for helping with the costs of running this… Read more: American Constitution and Amendments for Kids

-- 3 Books about the Life of Poet Phillis WheatleyPhillis Wheatley was born around 1753 in what is perhaps present-day Senegal.
+- Life of a Revolutionary Poet: Phillis Wheatley BooksPhillis Wheatley was born around 1753 in what is perhaps present-day Senegal.
 She was enslaved and lived in Boston, Massachusetts with the Wheatley family where she was taught to read and write.
-Phillis became the first famous black poet in America, although she had to defend… Read more: 3 Books about the Life of Poet Phillis Wheatley
+Phillis became the first famous black poet in America, although she had to defend… Read more: Life of a Revolutionary Poet: Phillis Wheatley Books

 - More Interesting Books about the American RevolutionI always look for inspiring biographies in our studies of US and world studies.
 We enjoyed these picture and chapter books about the American Revolution.